google/lightweight_mmm/README.md

 ## Getting started

 ### Preparing the data
-Here we use simulated data but it is assumed you have you data cleaned at this point.
+Here we use simulated data but it is assumed you have your data cleaned at this point.
 The necessary data will be:

 - Media data: Containing the metric per channel and time span (eg. impressions